Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Experiments

-\textbf{Partially correct programs improve model performance.} We next show our results on whether partially-correct programs help with learning in \autoref{tab:pcp}.
-First, we observe that using using partial correctness not only results in PCPs being saved and learned from, it also boosts the number of FCPs being found with the guided-sampling process.
-As a result, most \patk performances drop if we do not include partially correct programs in the buffer, as the model learns from a smaller number of FCPs and PCPs.
-Interestingly, when comparing different base model sizes, we can find that while the sum of FCP and PCP programs sampled and saved in the buffer are about the same (\ie 2.36 and 2.31), around 42\% of them are FCP for the small model while it is 65\% for the larger model.
-This is because those PCPs are slowly converted to FCPs with the guided-sampling process.
-The difference percentage of PCPs left in the buffer also reflects the model's ability in program completion.
-We perform the same experiments on MathQA-Python-Filtered and observe similar performance improvement with GPT-Neo-2.7B but no clear advantage of adding PCPs for the 125M model.
-The corresponding results are shown in \autoref{sec:mathqa-pcp-results} due to space limit.
+\textbf{Partially-correct solutions improve model performance.} We next show the effects of including partially-correct solutions on \patk performance in \autoref{fig:main-results} (green bars vs orange bars) and the number of saved FCSs and PCSs in \autoref{fig:sol-num}.
+First, we observe from \autoref{fig:sol-num} that using partial correctness not only results in PCSs being saved and directly learned from, but it also boosts the number of FCSs being found with the guided-sampling process.
+As a result, most \patk performances drop if we do not include partially-correct solutions in the buffer, as the model learns from a smaller number of FCSs and PCSs as targets.
+The one exception is the GPT-Neo 125M model on the MathQA-Python-Filtered dataset, where we do not observe any advantage/disadvantage of using PCSs.